Rizzato Parts

 1976 Pacer II

-Pacer 1 had no speedometer, stamped luggage rack,and silver painted fenders.
+Pacer 1 had a stamped luggage rack and silver painted fenders.

 Pacer II

-had a speedometer, stamped luggage rack, and silver painted fenders.
+had a speedometer, stamped rack, silver painted fenders.

 Pacer III

-had a speedometer, tubular luggage rack and “chrome” stainless fenders.
+had a speedometer, tubular rack and stainless fenders.

-For 1977 the Pacer III was called Pacer Deluxe, and Pacer I and II were discontinued.
+In 1977 the Pacer III was called Pacer Deluxe, and Pacer I and II were discontinued.
+The 1977-later headlight was a shorter CEV 2143 with the speedometer mounted on the handlebar above it.

 1977-78 Pacer Deluxe has 2.25-16 tires, 0.9 gallon tank, quarter-turn 30mm gas cap, M10-1.0 male gas valve with extender, Morini MO1 engine in 20, 25 or 30mph versions.
 The 1977-later tail light was CEV 9400.2 or 9400 depending on magneto and wiring.